exbtn/essentialFeed_ioslec/README.md

 ```
 Given the customer doesn't have connectivity
   And there's a cached version of the feed
+  And the cache is less then seven days old
  When the customer requests to see the feed
  Then the app should display the latest feed saved

  Given the customer doesn't have connectivity
+  And there's a cached version of the feed
+  And the cache is seven days old or more
+ When the customer requests to see the feed
+  Then the app should display an error message

+Given the customer doesn't have connectivity
   And the cache is empty
  When the customer requests to see the feed
  Then the app should display an error message
 ```

+## Use Cases

+### Load Feed Remote Use Case

+#### Data:
+- URL

+#### Primary course (happy path):
+1. Execute "Load Feed Items" command with above data.
+2. System downloads data from the URL.
+3. System validates downloaded data.
+4. System creates feed items from valid data.
+5. System delivers feed items.

+#### Invalid data - error course (sad path):
+1. System delivers error.

+#### No connectivity - error course (sad path):
+1. System delivers error.